prangongh/prangongh/README.md

 I am passionate about applying technical skills to solve mission critical problems and to explore what is possible.

 - 🌞 **I am currently...**
-    - a Software Engineer Associate at [Lockeed Martin Space](https://www.lockheedmartin.com/en-us/capabilities/space.html)
+    - a Software Engineer at [Lockeed Martin Space](https://www.lockheedmartin.com/en-us/capabilities/space.html)
         - ...building ground systems to control, manage, and operate satellites

 - 🌒 **Previously, I was...**